Netlabbuilder/Wireshark_notes/LLDP traffic/readme.md

-The "LLDP traffic" folder contains packet capture file for LLDP traffic between network devices.
+The "LLDP traffic" folder contains the packet capture file for LLDP traffic between network devices.